 – riding on a loose contact

-To help get Guiness motivated, I would ask for something difficult like a collected canter, and after a few strides of really nice ‘work’ I would let him do something he enjoyed.
+To help get Guinness motivated, I would ask for something difficult like a collected canter, and after a few strides of really nice ‘work’, I would let him do something he enjoyed.
 We would take turns doing things I wanted him to do, and things he wanted to do.

-It took longer for me to have a full ride and do all the things I wanted – but in the end Guiness was happier, we didn’t get into battles, and he became much more willing to go when asked.
+It took longer for me to have a full ride and do all the things I wanted – but in the end, Guinness was happier, we didn’t get into battles, and he became much more willing to go when asked.